The Swedish Migration Agency's assessment of identity documents

 Palestinians who have resided in other countries than those named above can only prove their identities with a passport or ID document if, owing to birth or long-term residence in the country, they are considered to be known to the authorities.

 According to the Swedish Migration Agency, a Palestinian travel document issued by the Palestinian authority for a person living outside the Palestinian areas cannot prove a person’s identity.
-A travel document with an ID number that starts with two zeros cannot be accepted either even if it is presented together with a certificate from the Palestinian embassy in Stockholm.
+A travel document with an ID number that starts with two zeros can be accepted if it is presented together with a certificate from the Palestinian embassy in Stockholm.